braintree/popup-bridge-android/README.md

   - `popupBridge.open` creates an Intent to open the popup URL, which Android forwards to the user's selected browser
   - The web page can also use `popupBridge.onComplete` as a callback
 - The popup web page uses a deep link URL to return back to the app
-  - The deep link is in the format of `${applicationId}.popupbridge`, which is registered as a custom URL scheme in `AndroidManifest.xml`
+  - The deep link is registered as a custom URL scheme in `AndroidManifest.xml`
   - One way to avoid hard-coding the deep link is by adding it as a query parameter to the popup URL:

     ```javascript